mralamdari/YOLO/README.md

 ###  [Yolo V2 in Use](https://medium.com/@mralamdari/yolo-v2-in-use-684c71482880)

-You can Learn more about Yolo V3 from my Yolo V3 in Use Article;
+You can Learn more about Yolo V3 from my "Yolo V3 in Use Article;

 ###  [Yolo V3 in Use](https://medium.com/@mralamdari/yolo-v3-in-use-e53bd96348a9)